LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

   optimization procedure, but are derived from the model parameters through an analytical transformation.

+The scheme will be repeated two times: once to print the confidence intervals of sampler/model/derived parameters, and again to print the corresponding MAP values.

 Let's take an example involving the determination of a planetary radius though